mordernGeek/Climate-Monitor-Project/README.md

 $ docker compose down

 Contributing
-We welcome contributions from the community to improve and enhance the Climate Monitoring Gadget.
-If you have any ideas, bug fixes, or feature suggestions, feel free to open an issue or submit a pull request on our GitHub repository.

-Please review our contribution guidelines before making any contributions.
+The project is open source and uses the Open Weather API

 License
-The Climate Monitoring App is released under the MIT License.
-You are free to use, modify, and distribute the gadget as per the terms of the license.
+The Climate Monitoring App is released under the GPL License.

-Thank you for choosing the Climate Monitoring Gadget!
 We hope it brings you valuable insights into the climate around you and helps you make informed decisions.
 If you have any questions or feedback, please don't hesitate to reach out to our support team at support@uplandengineering.com

-Happy Monitoring!
+Happy Contributing!